jes/scamp-cpu/README.md

 The CPU is very primitive.
 It doesn't support interrupts, and has no MMU, and no concept of privilege levels.
 It currently runs at 1 MHz, above that the CompactFlash interface falls over.
-It runs a homebrew operating system, with a homebrew programming language and compiler, and can self-host many of the system utilities (but not all).
+It runs a homebrew operating system, with a homebrew programming language and compiler, and can self-host the kernel and all of the system utilities.
 The environment tastes a bit like an early Unix, but works like CP/M. I plan to use the computer to complete as much as possible of this year's [Advent of Code](https://adventofcode.com/).